aws-samples/customer-churn-sagemaker-pipelines-sample/README.md

 7. ChurnTransform (SageMaker Transform Step)- Applies Batch Transform on the given dataset by using the model created in the previous step
 8. ChurnModelConfigFile (SageMaker Processing Step)- Creates the config file which includes information as to which columns to check bias on, baseline values for generating SHAPley plots etc..
 9. ClarifyProcessing Step (SageMaker Processing Step)- Applies SageMaker Clarify using the config file created in the previous step to generate Model Explainability, Bias Information reports.

+## Security
+See CONTRIBUTING for more information.

+## License
+This library is licensed under the MIT-0 License.
+See the LICENSE file.